 As the November election results rolled in, many in India cheered the election of five Indian-Americans to the United States Congress—the most in America’s history.
 In January, President Donald Trump told Indian Prime Minister Narendra Modi that India was a “true friend and partner.”
 But in the past two weeks, three shootings targeting Indian immigrants in the United States have sent shockwaves through the Indian-American community.
 Now, the rising anti-immigration sentiment perpetuated by Trump is raising serious questions about the relationships between individual Americans and people of Indian descent—and about the U.S.-India relationship itself.

 In recent years, the U.S.-India relationship has blossomed.
 After years of mutual suspicion during the Cold War and a rocky relationship after India tested nuclear weapons in 1998, the United States and India have developed a genuine partnership.
 Cooperation on issues ranging from energy to defense to trade have grown as the two countries have publicly embraced one another, evidenced most recently in a series of summit meetings between former-President Barack Obama and Indian Prime Minister Modi.
 Indians and Indian-Americans are an essential part of American society, and make up the second largest immigrant group in the United States.
-To many, this bilateral partnership seems only natural, as the United States and India are the world’s two largest democracies.This article was originally published in India West.
+To many, this bilateral partnership seems only natural, as the United States and India are the world’s two largest democracies.The above excerpt was originally published in India West.